4 Estate Planning Mistakes to Avoid

 I’ll admit that this isn’t as fun to discuss as planning a big family vacation or deciding which charitable organizations to donate to this year.
 It is, however, a critically important part of a financial plan for several reasons.

-When done improperly (or not done at all), a time for grieving, healing, and celebrating the life of a loved one can become a stressful situation.
+When done improperly (or not at all), a time for grieving, healing, and celebrating the life of a loved one can become stressful.
 It can tear families and friends apart forever and none of us would wish that on the ones we love.

 Let’s take a few minutes to review some of the common estate planning mistakes and learn how we can avoid them.